 #2: Google Keyword Tool:

-I always use Google keyword tool with phrase or exact match setting, select the country where my users are mostly based on and focus on local search volume.
-You also have feature in the tool to filter based on device used, search volume and lots more.
+I always use Google keyword tool with the phrase or exact match setting, select the country where my users are mostly based on and focus on local search volume.
+You also have a feature in the tool to filter based on the device used, search volume and lots more.

 WordTracker provides both free as well as paid solutions.
 They pull data from less known sites like Dogpile and Metacrawler.
 They claim to have a database of over 330 million search terms.